-Update approved 14 November 2018
+Update approved by ENSREG in November 2019

 Background

 The document entitled 'Guidance for National Regulatory Organisations, Principles for Openness and Transparency' was endorsed by ENSREG in 2011.
 In 2014, a decision to update the document with a view to reflect new legislation, developments and needs, was made.
 The update of the document was introduced as dedicated task in the ENSREG Work Programme.
 To this end, a survey on the implementation of the principles for openness and transparency has been conducted among Member States in 2018.
 The findings from this survey have been reflected in the revised guidance.